baryluk/d-demangle-cpp/README.md

 Status
 ======

 Alpha.
 It mostly works.
+For example it can demangle all symbols in Phobos without crashing, invalid accesses or going into infinite loops.

+While performance is not its goal (in fact there are is plenty of slow string copying patterns in it), it is not slow.
+Demangling phobos symbols at a rate of 22000 symbols per second on a weak CPU.

 Simple test script is provided to test few symbols.

-A full fuzzing testing would also be good to have.

-Missing features:
+Missing / untested features:
 * Underspecified features of demangling spec
-* some complex delegate type parameter types are not formatted correctly
 * wstring and dstring literals
 * assosciative array literals
 * inner functions are not demangled properly fully (but it is okish)
 * 64-bit integers and float values are untested (should work, but validation is not complete).

+A full fuzzing testing would also be good to have.

 Building
 ========